Hello friends, how are you? ❤️

 Before I get into it, below is a creative I think is important to share from @bethdrawsthings.

 I’ve been staying inside, trying to keep busy as much as I can but also giving myself permission to just chill TF out.
 Twice a week I’ll go for a run in the morning and that usually makes me feel accomplished and starts my day off on a good note.

 For those of you struggling with the effects of this pandemic, I’M RIGHT THERE WITH YOU!
-I’ve had a couple breakdowns that have been COVID-19 related since it’s 1) a scary ass virus and 2) has taken a lot away from me, from us.
+I’ve had a couple COVID-19 related breakdowns since it’s 1) a scary ass virus and 2) has taken a lot away from me, from us.
 I have to remind myself that this madness is out of my control and all I can do is follow daily protocols and stay as positive as I can.

 Below I have rounded up 5 self-isolation tips:

 - Go outside daily, a 15 minute walk is VERY beneficial to your physical and mental health but remember to keep a safe distance from your neighbours

 - Text, phone, or video call family and friends as often as you can and play Houseparty with them, it’s a free app where you can challenge them in virtual heads up, pictionary, or trivia games

 - Learn a new skill – guitar, coding, video editing, baking.. literally anything

 - Be gentle on yourself and remember that you don’t always have to be productive, just do your best and know that doing your best will look different on different days

 I find the above has been super helpful for my sanity so hopefully it can help you too!